thynnmas/slenderer/README.md

 * [GLFW 3](http://www.glfw.org/) is available from their sire or their [github repository](https://github.com/glfw/glfw).
 * [GLEW](http://glew.sourceforge.net/) is available from their site or likely in your package manager.
-* [Portaudio 1.9](http://portaudio.com/) is available from their site.
-It was the slimmest audio stream library I found.
-If anyone know of an even slimmer one, let me know and I might swap it around.
 * stb_image.h and stb_vorbis.h are a single-file image and ogg vorbis handling libraries by Sean Barrett.
 All hail the [stb libraries](https://github.com/nothings/stb)!
 * vul_* are a subset of my own header-only libraries.
 These are previously unrealesed because they have not seen the required years of service to make sure they actually work.
 Using them in this renderer will probably